scanfMyName/Ecommerce-web-app/README.md

-Open another terminal and in the app folder and do nodeomn
+Open another terminal and in the app folder and write:-

+nodeomn

+and enter

 All set to see the app
 Here I am assuming you have setup the config file in the config folder of app for your own mySql setup

-There are same apis which are available by backend but not using in frontapp like user/create--user etc..
+There are same apis which are available by backend but not using in frontapp like user/create--user , createting a product etc..
 Just check the route file for each folder (except the ecomfront) in the main folder, you will get there.